Mariuscheng/GameBoy_Emulator/README.md

 - **Tetris (World)**: Successfully loads and runs (CPU emulation verified)
 - **ROM Analysis Tool**: Parses and displays detailed cartridge information

-The emulator currently runs in a basic mode where it can execute CPU instructions, handle input, and render graphics.
+The emulator currently runs in a basic mode where it can execute CPU instructions, handle input, render graphics, and process audio.
 The foundation is solid for adding the remaining components.

 ## Project Structure